Identifiable Energy-based Representations: An Application to Estimating Heterogeneous Causal Effects: Experiments

 \subsection{Partial identifiability of representations}

-In this section we dive deeper, and shed light on the indentifiability of our method.
-Having an identifiable method is important for later inspection of the representations, but also to decrease the standard deviation of CATE learners.
-The latter is especially important in practice.
+In this section we empirically validate that our method produces identifiable representations.
+Having an identifiable method is important for later inspection of the representations, but also to produce consistent CATE learners.
+Both of which are important in practice.

-The leftmost panel in Figure~\ref{fig:three graphs} reports the standard deviation of an R-learner when fitted on: an autoencoder (AE) and our method (EBM).
-Each representation is fitted to the same amount of dimensions (reported as a hyperparameter in \Cref{sect:hyper}).
-The result shows that our model decreases the standard deviation across various sample sizes--- an important quality in practice, as many applications require estimates to be consistent.
-As discussed at the end of \Cref{sect:method}, the learnt representations after standardization should correlate as sample size increases.
-We train our EBM for ten times using distinct random initializations, while keeping the random matrix fixed across runs.
+\textbf{Converging CATE estimates.} The first panel in \Cref{fig:three graphs} reports the standard deviation of the CATE-estimates, by an R-learner when fitted on the representations of: an autoencoder (AE) and our method (EBM).
+The representations have the same amount of dimensions ($k=5$). \Cref{fig:three graphs} shows that our model decreases the standard deviation with increasing sample size---this is important, as many applications require estimates to be consistent.

+\textbf{Converging representations.} As discussed at the end of \Cref{sect:method}, the learnt representations after standardization should correlate as sample size increases.
+We train our EBM ten times using distinct random initializations, while keeping the random matrix fixed across runs.
 We subsequently compute the mean correlation coefficient (MCC) between the representations of the test-set from different runs.
-The mean correlation is computed by averaging the correlation between {\it each dimension} in the representations of $20$k samples from the test set.
+The MCC is computed by averaging the correlation between {\it each dimension} in the representations of $20$k samples from the test set.
 Note that the latter is a strict definition as it requires the representation to be consistent for each {\it individual} dimension.\footnote{Previous work \citep{khemakhem2020ice} tests identifiability using the MCC maximized by canonical-correlation analysis (CCA).
-Here we compute the exact correlation to test our stronger version of identifiability. } Reported in the rightmost panel, we see that our EBM's MCC grows as the sample size increases, leaving the (unidentifiable) AE behind, indicating that our EBM is indeed identifiable.
+Here we compute the exact correlation to test our stronger version of identifiability.} Reported in the second panel, we see that our EBM's MCC grows as the sample size increases, leaving the (unidentifiable) AE behind, indicating that our EBM is identifiable, further confirming our theory.